ZonglinL/ZonglinL.github.io/index.md

 My motivation and inspiration come from **what humans can/will do**.
 My current research interests are:
 * Computer vision
-* Multi-modal, cross-modal, and multi-task learning
+* Multi-modal, cross-modal, and/or multi-task learning
 * Collaborative systems in computer vision
 * Deep Learning

-I am interested in how languages (text, audio) and vision (image, video, point cloud) can mutually benefit each other.

 #### Contact
 If you have any questions, please email to zonglinlyu123123@gmail.com